-If you took your dog through obedience school, you may have noticed that he/she shakes their head sometimes during intense periods of training.
-This is because shaking their head is one way that dogs alleviate stress, it is a bit of a reset for their mind.
-Learning to do this is actually beneficial for your dog because it means that they can regroup and reset without their anxiety turning into a behavior like a bite.
-If you see your dog doing this frequently, you may want to pay attention to the things that stress your dog and avoid putting him in this position.
-Most dogs do not like being grabbed or hugged, so you might see your dog shake his head if you invade his personal space.
+If you took your Dog through obedience school, you might have noticed that he/she shakes their head sometimes during intense periods of training.
+This is because shaking their head is one way dogs alleviate stress; it is a bit of a reset for their minds.
+Learning to do this is actually beneficial for your Dog because it means that they can regroup and reset without their anxiety turning into a behavior like a bite.
+If you see your Dog doing this frequently, you may want to pay attention to the things that stress your Dog and avoid putting him in this position.
+Most dogs do not like being grabbed or hugged, so you might see your Dog shake his head if you invade his personal space.

 All Over Body Shaking or Trembling

 Shaking or trembling can be a fearful response in a dog.
-As their owner, if your dog starts shaking during certain situations or when a particular person is in the room, chances are the shaking is fear-based.
-It is important to guide your dog through the fearful situation in a positive way that neither punishes them nor accidentally reinforces the fact that the situation is something to fear.
-If your dog is frequently afraid of certain situations, you can work with a trainer on positive training methods to socialize your dog and help her become more confident in a variety of situations.
+As their owner, if your Dog starts shaking during certain situations or when a particular person is in the room, chances are the shaking is fear-based.
+It is important to guide your Dog through the fearful situation in a positive way that neither punishes them nor accidentally reinforces the fact that the situation is something to fear.
+Suppose your Dog is frequently afraid of certain conditions.
+In that case, you can work with a trainer on positive training methods to socialize your Dog and help her become more confident in a variety of situations.

 Shaking or trembling can also be caused by pain or a medical condition.
-If your dog is not cold or in a fearful situation, you should consult your veterinarian and make note of other behaviors that might help determine the problem.
-Possible causes include nausea, distemper, Generalized Tremor Syndrome, seizures, poisoning, cancer, kidney disease, or a variety of other serious medical problems that require professional medical attention.
+If your Dog is not cold or in a fearful situation, you should consult your veterinarian and make a note of other behaviors that might help determine the problem.
+Possible causes include nausea, distemper, Generalized Tremor Syndrome, seizures, poisoning, cancer, kidney disease, or a variety of other serious medical issues that require professional medical attention.

 When dogs pant, moisture and heat evaporate and help them cool their bodies.
-Dogs usually pant as a cooling mechanism when they are been exercising or are too warm because of environmental factors.
+Dogs usually pant as a cooling mechanism when exercising or when they are too warm because of environmental factors.
 However, panting can also be caused by stress and anxiety.
-As a dog owner, you can usually tell from the situation if your dog is overheated or if they are anxious.
+As a dog owner, you can usually tell from the situation if your Dog is overheated or if they are anxious.

-When panting is accompanied by attempts to vomit, overall restlessness, and a bloated abdomen, it is likely that your dog is suffering from bloat, or Gastric dilatation voluptuous.
+When panting is accompanied by attempts to vomit, overall restlessness, and a bloated abdomen, your Dog is likely suffering from bloat or Gastric dilatation voluptuous.
 Bloat is a life-threatening condition in which the stomach stretches and flips.
 It requires immediate veterinary attention.

 Panting and Shaking

-Overall, as a dog owner, you can usually determine from your dog’s environment and personality if shaking, trembling, or panting is because of their environment, their mental state, or a medical issue.
+Overall, as a dog owner, you can usually determine from your Dog’s environment and personality if shaking, trembling, or panting because of their environment, mental state, or medical issue.
 When in doubt, pet owners are wise to always err on the side of caution and contact their veterinarian.